Planting a Vegetable / Edible Garden

 At NHG, we are experts at knowing the weather and timing for growing from seed then transplanting seedlings into the garden, or sowing seeds directly into the garden beds) or already-rooted transplants that can jump-start your growing season.
 We can also help you select related products like fertilizers (both organic and synthetic), plant supports, and shade cloth for that hot summer sun to come.

-You must know when it’s time to harvest your produce.
+You must know when it’s time to harvest your produce in your edible garden.
 Different crops ripen at different times throughout the season.
 The weather in the Metroplex offers a unique opportunity to garden and harvest almost year-round, so the end of one harvest signals the opportunity to prepare for a new crop.
-At NHG, we have the information you need to know when it’s time to harvest and what to plant next.
+At NHG, we have the information you need to know when it’s time to harvest and what to plant next to ensure a consistently fruitful edible garden.

 Featured Image: Arina P Habich / Shutterstock